The Lady of All Nations: Rulings by Church authorities

+The reaffirmation of the Church’s position means that the devotion to “The Lady of All Nations” is not recognized as stemming from a supernatural origin.
+The faithful are advised to draw appropriate conclusions based on this official stance, adhering to the Church’s guidance on matters of faith and devotion.

 Commentary

 Peerdeman's account was one of four apparitions claimed to have taken place in the Netherlands between 1937 and 1950.
 Dutch historian and ethnologist Peter Jan Margry sees the popular spread of the cultus arising from a reaction on the part of traditional or conservative believers (originally among Dutch Catholics), to the movement for renewal and liberalization in the 1970s in the Church establishment.